How You Can Earn Your Indiana Teaching License through WGU Indiana

 Demonstration Teaching (or student teaching) is a critical component of any teaching degree program.
 This in-classroom experience is invaluable in helping you integrate the academic knowledge and teaching skills you’ve developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and confidently.

 Demonstration Teaching (DT) at WGU Indiana covers the competencies required for in-classroom proficiency.
 DT is a full-time, supervised, in-classroom experience of a minimum of 12–20 weeks.
 During Demonstration Teaching, you will be hosted by an experienced teacher.
 You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Host Teacher to evaluate your performance based on accepted professional standards.

 As you approach your Demonstration Teaching, a WGU Placement Specialist will work with you to set up your placement.
 The process of scheduling your DT placement may take up to six months.
 You may be required to assist in the process of setting up your placement.
 In some cases, you may be required to commute up to two hours (or in rare cases longer than this).
 Note that students are not permitted to work during their Demonstration Teaching experience.
 You must be at least 18 years of age before you may begin the application process or participate in preclinical experiences or Demonstration Teaching.

 The state of Indiana requires that you complete training and hold a valid certification from the American Red Cross or American Heart Association in (1) CPR that includes a test demonstration on a mannequin, (2) removing a foreign body causing an obstruction in the airway, and (3) the Heimlich Maneuver.

 All individuals applying for an initial teaching license in Indiana will be required to show evidence of successfully completing education and training on the prevention of child suicide and the recognition of signs that a student may be considering suicide.
-For a list of available suicide prevention and intervention training programs, visit the Indiana State Suicide Prevention website.
+For more information, please visit in the Indiana Teacher Licensure Student Handbook article.